webplatform/docs/tutorials/file_xhr2/index.md

 ===Enabling CORS requests===

 Let's say your application lives on <code>example.com</code> and you want to pull data from <code>www.example2.com</code>.
 Normally if you tried to make this type of AJAX call, the request would fail and the browser would throw an origin mismatch error.
 With CORS, <code>www.example2.com</code> can choose to allow requests from <code>example.com</code> by simply adding a header:

  Access-Control-Allow-Origin: http://example.com

 <code>Access-Control-Allow-Origin</code> can be added to a single resource under a site or across the entire domain.
 To allow ''any'' domain to make a request to you, set:

  Access-Control-Allow-Origin: '''<nowiki>*</nowiki>'''

-In fact, this site (html5rocks.com) has enabled CORS on all of its pages.
-Fire up the Developer Tools and you'll see the <code>Access-Control-Allow-Origin</code> in our response:
+If a site has enabled CORS on its pages, you can fire up the Developer Tools and you'll see the <code>Access-Control-Allow-Origin</code> in our response:

- [[Image:access_control_header.png.pagespeed.ce.QPR4kHOZ9r.png|Access-Control-Allow-Origin]] <code>Access-Control-Allow-Origin</code> header on html5rocks.com
+ [[Image:access_control_header.png.pagespeed.ce.QPR4kHOZ9r.png|Access-Control-Allow-Origin]] <code>Access-Control-Allow-Origin</code> header on html5rocks.com.

 Enabling cross-origin requests is easy, so please, please, please [http://enable-cors.org/ enable CORS] if your data is public!

 ===Making a cross-domain request===

 If the server endpoint has enabled CORS, making the cross-origin request is no different than a normal <code>XMLHttpRequest</code> request.
 For example, here is a request <code>example.com</code> can now make to <code>www.example2.com</code><nowiki>:</nowiki>

  var xhr = new XMLHttpRequest();
  xhr.open('GET', 'http://www.example2.com/hello.json');